 You often think back to the many times you swore it was the last time, and you set out to grow in godliness.
 If you have been a Christian for a long time now, you remember looking forward to this time in your life with great anticipation.
 You imagined you would have experienced greater sanctification than you have.

-You occasionally look at other Christians and think, surely they don’t have to war with sin the way I do.
-They seem to be the picture of piety.
-When you look at them from the outside, you think, “their heart does not struggle like mine.”
+You occasionally look at other Christians and think, surely they do not have to war with sin the way I do.
+They seem to be the picture of holiness.
+When you look at them from the outside, you think, “certainly, their heart does not struggle like mine.”
 You may even hear from someone who claims, contrary to scripture, to have stopped sinning, and you think, maybe it is true.
-Maybe it is just me.
+Perhaps it is just me.

 What you need to know

 This fight is something we all face, and warfare never happens without a few wounds.
-The fact that sanctification is a process that will not be completed this side of eternity means that every believer, no matter how sanctified they are, still has unsanctified areas in their life.
-In fact, the closer you walk with Jesus, the more aware of the battle you will be.
-The problem is not when you feel the conflict, the problem is during those times when you do not.
-In fact, John Newton once asked the Lord that he might grow and found that these inward trials were part of the growth process.
-Temptation will continue to come as long as you live, and it can be difficult to resist, but our standing in Christ is not shaken because we encounter temptation.
+The fact that sanctification will not be completed this side of eternity means that every believer still has unsanctified areas in their life, no matter how holy they are.
+In fact, the closer you walk with Jesus, the more aware of the battle you will become.
+The problem is not when you feel the conflict; the problem is when you do not.
+John Newton once asked the Lord that he might grow and found that these inward trials were part of the growth process.
+Temptation will continue to come as long as you live, and it can be difficult to resist, but our acceptance in Christ does not decay because we encounter temptation.
 As John Owen once said, “When we say a tree is firmly rooted, we do not say the wind never blows upon it.”

 2. You are not alone because Jesus is with you.